-No distinction between dominion status and responsible government vited to accept the declaration of August 20, 1917, in the sense that what His Majesty's government intended to promise to India was something less than the dominion status, viz., a responsible government comprising a 'legislature with limited or restricted powers'.
-To hold that this is what British statesmen really meant would be to attribute to them a deliberate equivocation which, if true, must tend to shatter the faith of even those Indian political parties in the plighted word of British Parliament, which have hitherto acted upon the assumption that dominion status was India's allotted goal.
-Sir Malcolm Hailey knew well enough that in the Instrument of Instructions, issued by the King to the Governor-General, 'reference is made' "to the end that British India may attain its due place among our dominions" and he referred to it assuming, but not proving, that it would reinforce his argument.
-We think that the quotation we have made from the Instrument of Instructions so far from supporting the view he was urging, supports our view that neither Parliament nor any British statesmen made the subtle distinction between 'responsible government' and 'dominion status' in 1917 or 1919 which it was left to Sir Malcolm Hailey to make in 1924.
-It is entirely out of the question that India can agree to have responsible government in the sense in which Sir Malcolm Hailey used that expression, that is to say, a system of government in which the powers of the legislature are limited or restricted.
+No distinction between dominion status and responsible government between 'dominion status' and 'responsible government' is a distinction which was never sought to be made in 1917, or 1919, nor was India invited to accept the declaration of August 20, 1917, in the sense that what his majesty's government intended to promise to India was something less than the dominion status, viz., a responsible government comprising a 'legislature with limited or restricted powers'.
+To hold that this is what British statesmen really meant would be to attribute to them a deliberate equivocation which if true, must tend to shatter the faith of even those Indian political parties in the plighted word of British Parliament, which have hitherto acted upon the assumption that dominion status was India's allotted goal.
+Sir Malcolm Hailey knew well enough that in the instrument of instructions, issued by the King to the Governor-General, 'reference is made' "to the end that British India may attain its due place among our dominions" and he referred to it assuming, but not proving, that it would reinforce his argument.
+We think that the quotation we have made from the instrument of instructions so far from supporting the view he was urging, supports our view that neither Parliament nor any British statesmen made the subtle distinction between 'responsible government' and 'dominion status' in 1917 or 1919 which it was left to Sir Malcolm Hailey to make in 1924.
+It is entirely out of question that India can agree to have responsible government in the sense in which Sir Malcolm mailey used that expression, that is to say, a system of government in which the powers of the legislature are limited or restricted.